 Its’s a good idea to keep a record of what organisations you have approached on your walkabout.
-One person on do this on their phone along with notes.
+One person can do this on their phone along with notes.
 This serves three purposes:

 - you have a record of when and where you visited so that you don’t go back to the same organisation too soon

 - you have notes of were you need to follow up

 - these notes can also form the basis of a report for your intergroup or home group

 Making it a regular event